Product

 Max 5 min read

 Invoicing is one of the most critical skills you can develop as a freelancer to make sure you get paid on time.
-Here is a comprehensive guide to creating an invoice for freelance work.
+Here at Indy, we aim to help freelancers.
+Here is a comprehensive guide to creating a self employed invoice.

 As a freelancer, billing your clients is an essential part of your work.
 It could be biweekly, monthly, or on a per-project basis.